mibrahim2001/LeetCodeSolutions/Solutions/14_Longest_Common_Prefix/README.md

     // Initialize a variable to store the common prefix String commonPrefix = "";
-    // Iterate through the characters in the first and last string
+    // Iterate through the characters in the first and last String

     for (int i = 0; i < Math.min(firstStr.length(), lastStr.length()); i++) {
         // If the characters are the same, add it to the common prefix